danthegoodman1/cloudComputingCourse/04-firestore/README.md

-# Lesson 4: Firestore and NoSQL Data Modeling <!-- omit in toc -->
+# Module 4: Firestore and NoSQL Data Modeling <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->